jidongxiao/networksecurity/labs/subdomain/README.md

 Subdomain takeover is a security vulnerability that occurs when an attacker gains control of a subdomain that is still pointing to an external service (e.g., cloud hosting platforms like AWS, Azure, GitHub Pages) that has been deprovisioned but the DNS record is still configured.
 This allows the attacker to host content on the subdomain, potentially leading to malicious activities, such as phishing or spreading malware.

+Read the notes [here](https://github.com/jidongxiao/networksecurity/tree/main/notes/subdomain_takeover) to have a better understanding of the attack.

 ### Requirement

 In this lab, we will study the vulnerability of subdomain takeover and its consequence.
 At the end of the lab, the victim client who visits www.cnn.com will now go to fakenews.com.